jpeyper/dependable/README.md

 ### Project View

-Enter your JIRA project id and search for your tickets, displayed in a graphical form and shows depended tickets with arrows.
-Plus a time line at the bottom of the chart.
+Enter your JIRA project code or Project ID and click create to display all outstanding features, displayed in a graphical form with links to all dependent tickets and their scheduled dates.
+The timeline at the bottom of the chart displays the earliest possible date the tickets can start based on their dependencies and planned sprints.

 ### Unscheduled Features

-Shows a table of tickets and dependencies there were unable to be incided in the project view to help start conversations.
+Shows a table of tickets and dependencies there were unable to be incided in the project view as they are unscheduled.
+The primary use of this is to help facilitate conversations between delivery teams about scheduling in dependent features.

 ### Contributors

-- **Thomas Burleigh**
 - **Joseph Garner**
 - **Jo Peyper**
 - **Maysam Tayyeb**